hoko/hoko-docs/_posts/2015-04-11-benefits_push.md

 {% highlight swift %}
 // AppDelegate.swift
 func application(application: UIApplication, didReceiveRemoteNotification userInfo: [NSObject : AnyObject]) {
-  // check if the push notification has the key "smartlink" if let smartlink = userInfo["smartlink"] as?
+  // check if the push notification has the key "uri" (the smart link) if let smartlink = userInfo["uri"] as?
 String {
     // if so, call HOKO's openSmartlink() and we'll take care of it for you
     // by sending the request to the appropriate route for that smartlink Hoko.deeplinking().openSmartlink(smartlink)